Benefits of early learning services

 Doing better at school

-Children who take part regularly in quality ECE are likely to be confident and curious about the world, and this can help them do better when they go to school or kura.
-ECE supports your child to:
+Children who take part regularly in quality early learning services are likely to be confident and curious about the world, and this can help them do better when they go to school or kura.
+Early learning services support your child to:

 - become resilient – to manage challenges and to stick at it when things get difficult